DHTMLX/gantt-docs/data/api/gantt_onbeforelightbox_event.md

 @params:
-- id	string, number		the task id
+- id	string/number		the task id

 @returns:
   - result     boolean       defines whether the default action of the event will be triggered (<b>true</b>) or canceled (<b>false</b>)